We had quite

 |

-heading down steeply and slightly back to the north, although steep, with the
+heading down and slightly back to the north, although steep, with the

-aid of the rope this climb down is really pretty easy.
+aid of the rope this descent is pretty easy.
 I reach bottom and continue upstream a short

 way to a huge flat-topped boulder in Indian Creek 50-60 feet below the base of